Experienced Chicago, IL Chapter 11 Bankruptcy Lawyer

 In a Chapter 11, with court approval you can liquidate some or all of your assets and also restructure certain contracts that may be burdensome to you.
 Imagine paying off outstanding debt, negotiating more favorable agreements with vendors or unions, and jettisoning unprofitable parts of your enterprise, all under the auspices of a federal judge.
 This can be the difference between saving a successful business or having your business fail.

-If you need some assistance, and more time, to make your business profitable again, contact us for a free consultation with an experienced bankruptcy attorney in Chicago.
+If you need some assistance filing Chapter 11 bankruptcy to make your business profitable again, contact us for a free consultation with an experienced bankruptcy attorney in Chicago.
 Our office serves clients throughout the Chicagoland area.

 Contact The Law Office of Thomas W. Drexler Today @ 312.726.7335